bigskysoftware/htmx/www/attributes/hx-replace-url.md

 The possible values of this attribute are:

 1. `true`, which replaces the fetched URL in the browser navigation bar.
-2. `false`, which disables replacing the fetched URL if it would otherwise be replaced due to inheritance
+2. `false`, which disables replacing the fetched URL if it would otherwise be replaced due to inheritance.
 3. A URL to be replaced into the location bar.
    This may be relative or absolute, as per [`history.replaceState()`](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState).